HUBZONE CERTIFICATION

 Contact one of our contract specialists at the Federal Contracting Center today for assistance in renewing your HUBZone certification.

-The contract specialists at the Federal Contracting Center are ready to provide comprehensive guidance and support to help your business regain compliance.
+The HUBZone contract consultants are ready to provide comprehensive guidance and support to help your business regain compliance.
 They can assist with identifying eligible employees, adjusting your workforce strategy, and navigating the re-certification process, ensuring that your business remains competitive and compliant.

 Yes, joint ventures between HUBZone-certified businesses and non-HUBZone businesses can qualify for HUBZone contracts if specific criteria are met.
 The HUBZone business must serve as the managing venturer and possess at least 51% ownership of the joint venture entity.
 Additionally, the joint venture is required to perform at least 50% of the contract work and adhere to all relevant regulations and requirements.